radioblodo/SC1015/README.md

 9. [References](#9-References)
 ---
 ### 1. Problem Definition
 Can we predict the probability of getting stroke and thus take measures to prevent it?
-If so, which model would be the most helpful in predicting?
+If so, which model would be the most helpful in making this prediction?

 **Our Dataset:** ['Diabetes, Hypertension and Stroke Prediction' from Kaggle](https://www.kaggle.com/datasets/prosperchuks/health-dataset) \
 **Our Problem:** We decided to focus on Stroke Prediction.
 How can we predict the probability of getting stroke?
 And can we take measures to prevent it?
 If so, which model would be the most helpful in predicting?

 **Practical Motivation:** We believe that this dataset as well as the problem we pose is relavant to the Singapore context.
 This is because Stroke is currently Singapore's 4th leading cause of death, comprising of 6.8% of all deaths in Singapore.
 By learning the various reasons contributing to Stroke, we might be able to predict an individual's risk for Stroke.
-And we can also recommend actions to reduce the individual's risk to Stroke by targeting the corresponding factors contributing to his risk for Stroke.
+And we can also recommend actions based on data driven insights to reduce the individual's risk to Stroke.

 ### 2. [Data Preparation and Cleaning](https://github.com/radioblodo/SC1015/blob/main/Data_Cleaning.ipynb)
-Within this section, we have prepped and cleaned the dataset to facilitate improved analysis of the data and enable the utilization of the data for machine learning models in subsequent sections.
+Within this section, we have prepped and cleaned the dataset to facilitate the analysis of the data and for the machine learning models in subsequent sections.

 Steps we took for this section:
 1. **Preliminary Feature Selection:** Out of '10' Variables, we drop variables 'work_type' and 'Residence_type' that we think are not relevant or feasible for exploration.
 2. **Change Variable Types:** In the original dataset, the data types of categorical variables were labelled as 'int64' or 'float64'.
 So we changed their data types to 'category'
 3. **Dropping 'NaN's:** All the 'NaN' values in our dataset were dropped.
 4. **Removing of age<0:** All the rows with values <0 for `age` were removed.
-5. **Exported a csv file of the cleaned dataset**
+5. **Exported a csv file of the cleaned dataset to be used in subsequent sections**

 ### 3. [Exploratory Data Analysis](https://github.com/radioblodo/SC1015/blob/main/Exploratory_Data_Analysis.ipynb)
 Afterwards, we conducted Exploratory Data Analysis on our DataFrame, which involved generating different graphs to visualize potential patterns within the variables.
 Subsequently, we established the correlation between the variables and Stroke, and deduced some inferences to address our problem at this stage.